top of page

 Nutrient Deficiencies Among Military Personnel

-The average 'health eating' score score among soldiers was 59 out of 100, only slightly better than that of a civilian control group, 55 out of 100.
-This suggests that most soldiers do not consistently follow optimal dietary guidelines.
 More concerning were the nutrient deficiencies identified in blood samples.
 While most markers were within normal ranges, two major deficiencies stood out:

-Vitamin D: 86% of soldiers had insufficient vitamin D levels, which is concerning as it plays a key role in muscle strength, endurance and immune function.
+• Vitamin D: 86% of soldiers had insufficient vitamin D levels, which is concerning as it plays a key role in muscle strength, endurance and immune function.
 In Singapore, Vitamin D deficiency is thought to affect around 42% of the population.

-Diet Quality and Military Performance
+Diet Quality and Special Forces Selection

 A study (Farina et al, 2020) examined 782 U.S. Army soldiers attempting to qualify for Special Forces.
 Candidates who adhered to better dietary habits - specifically eating more vegetables, whole grains and lean proteins - outperformed those with lower-quality diets.
-Those in the third quartile of diet quality were 75% more likely to succeed in selection, while those in the top quartile had a 65% higher chance of success.
-This suggests that while improving diet is crucial, extreme nutritional restrictions may not necessarily provide added benefits.

 Protein and Supplements

-Protein brands and supplements aggressively target young adults.
-For Basic Training requirements, the additional protein and extra cost of supplements is unlikely to provide a significant return on investment.
+For Basic Training requirements, the additional protein and extra cost of supplements is unlikely to provide a significant return on investment and users should be aware of quality-control and contamination issues with commercial dietary supplements.
+In Singapore, see here how much different protein sources cost.

 Supplements versus Food